Volentix/vDexNode-GUI/README.md

 yarn run build-all # build for all electron platforms linux|mac|windows|darwin yarn run build-linux # build for linux electron platform

-yarn run oublish # build for current user electron platform and upload the binaries as a release on GitHub yarn run publish-all # Build for all electron platforms and upload the binaries as a release on github yarn run publish-linux # build for linux electron platform and upload the binary as a release on github
+yarn run publish # build for current user electron platform and upload the binaries as a release on GitHub yarn run publish-all # Build for all electron platforms and upload the binaries as a release on github yarn run publish-linux # build for linux electron platform and upload the binary as a release on github
 ```